Khushal41/AWS-Multi-Tier-Node-App/README.md

 This is a **production-ready, step-by-step AWS Multi-Tier Web App deployment guide**, including Bastion setup, ALB, RDS, auto-scaling, and optional SSM connection.

 ---

-If you want, I can also **create a single CloudFormation template** that provisions **VPC, Subnets, IGW, NAT, Bastion, App EC2, ALB, Target Groups, RDS, and Security Groups** all at once—so it becomes fully automated.

-Do you want me to do that?